 Without a high-friction yoga mat, some yoga positions could possess a risk of slipping or falling.
 Some poses would be very hard to perform on slippery floor materials, especially when wearing socks for example.

 Finally, the yoga mat offers some insulation in case the floor is cold.
 This will make performing the exercises much more enjoyable as you don’t have to worry about your cold hands and feet.
 Cold and seniors joints don’t often mix well.

 Aging does often cause changes that can affect performing yoga poses.
 Your joints become less mobile and can become inflamed, your balance and coordination deteriorate and you lose strength.

 Aging can also affect your circulation, making your hands and feet more prone to feel cold.
-All this makes you more prone to falling and to feel discomfort when on your knees for example.
+All this makes you more prone to falling and to feeling discomfort when on your knees for example.

 To account for these changes, there are a couple of things to look for when choosing a yoga mat.
-Firstly the mat should be thick enough to provide a bit extra cushioning and insulation.
+Firstly the mat should be thick enough to provide a bit of extra cushioning and insulation.

 The thickness of the yoga mat dictates how comfortable it will be to use.
 Typically a half an inch thick mat is very comfortable and perfect for seniors.